-Hill View Infant School is committed to safeguarding and promoting the welfare of its pupils, and as such expects all staff and volunteers to share this commitment.
+Hill View Infant Academy is committed to safeguarding and promoting the welfare of its pupils, and as such expects all staff and volunteers to share this commitment.
 We will provide and maintain a safe learning environment for our pupils, identify where there are child welfare concerns, and take appropriate action to address them in partnership with other agencies.

 The protection of our pupils is the responsibility of all staff within our school, and is paramount in all areas of their education.

 Together for Children and the Sunderland Safeguarding Children's Board (SSCB) have clearly defined guidelines that are followed by the school.

 Our school is provided current termly Safeguarding training by Safeguarding First.
 We produce a termly action plans based on current guidance and key improvements.